 Wouldn’t that be great news?!

 For more information about the tax and accounting services we provide, visit our Home Page!
+The friendly CPAs, Enrolled Agents, tax professionals, and bookkeepers and accountants at Massey and Company CPA are here to assist you.

-If you want my team and I to handle your tax matters for you, click here.
+If you want my team and I to handle your tax matter for you, click here.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
-Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audit defense, sales tax, and small business accounting and bookkeeping.
+Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, IRS tax problem resolution, IRS audits, sales taxes and small business accounting and bookkeeping.